Derick Hougaard

 The 2007 Super 14 semi-final saw Hougaard scoring all of his side's 27 points, by means of 8 penalties and a drop goal, against the Canterbury Crusaders at Loftus Versfeld in Pretoria.
 This equalled Adrian Cashmore of the Auckland Blues's 1998 record for most points by an individual in a Super Rugby semi-final.
 This victory was historic since it set up the first ever Super Rugby final between two South African teams.
 The 2007 Super 14 season was also a personal best in Hougaard's Super Rugby career, having scored 161 points in 14 matches.

 In 2008, Hougaard signed for Leicester Tigers rejoining previous Blue Bulls coach Heyneke Meyer as a replacement for Andy Goode who had moved to CA Brive.
 He made his début against Bath in October 2008.

 In 2009, Hougaard signed for Saracens.

+Personal life

+In 2013, he married the singer, Karlien van Jaarsveld.
+The following year, he played her love interest in the music video for her single, "Ek wil nie kwaad gaan slaap nie".
+They divorced in 2016.
+They have two sons together, Eliah and Daniel.

+Health

+In June 2023, Hougaard was hospitalised in a coma after experiencing inflammation of the lungs.